 Employees who are concerned that their identity could potentially be linked to their answers are less likely to complete the survey at all.
 In fact, anonymous employee surveys can achieve response rates upwards of 90%.

 Some individuals are less likely to share their opinions and ideas in a public forum.
 Perhaps it's due to an innate shyness, insecurity, or fear of being ridiculed.
-Thanks to anonymous employee engagement surveys, these individuals can contribute as much as all of their colleagues.
+With an anonymous employee engagement survey, these individuals can contribute as much as all of their colleagues.
 As a result, you may get great ideas and invaluable insights that you might not have received otherwise.

 In addition to seeking ways of improving the workplace environment, anonymous employee engagement surveys also serve to make employees feel valued and that their opinions matter.
 They're more likely to feel that they have a voice and an active role to play in shaping the future of the organization.

-When employees feel like they're valued and are active participants in creating a better workplace, they are likely to become more engaged, and therefore more productive.
+When employees feel like they're able to contribute to creating a better workplace, they are likely to become more engaged, and therefore more productive.

 There is a caveat to add to this section, however.
 In order to maintain the sense that employees are respected, management must take the steps required following the employee survey to address any issues that have been uncovered.
 It's also a good idea to involve employees in the process of finding solutions to those issues.

-When you take action based on the data you receive from your anonymous employee survey, you'll be going a long way towards improving employee engagement within your organization.
-This will eventually lead to better retention rates.
+When you take action based on the data you receive from your anonymous employee survey, you'll be going a long way towards improving employee engagement and ultimately, retention within your organization.

 Again, failure to follow up on the feedback from the survey could potentially have the opposite effect that you had envisioned.
 Employees could become angry, disillusioned, and further disengaged, increasing their likelihood to seek employment elsewhere and leave your company.

-Safeguarding the identity of respondents is of primary importance.
+Taking steps to safeguard the identity of respondents is a gesture that tells your employees, "You can feel safe providing your honest feedback."
 If employees feel that their anonymity is not protected or taken seriously by management, it could create distrust and even animosity.